An Efficacy and Safety Study of Palovarotene for the Treatment of Fibrodysplasia Ossificans Progressiva. (MOVE)

-One primary objective is to evaluate the efficacy of palovarotene in decreasing new HO in subjects with FOP as assessed by low-dose, whole body computed tomography (WBCT), excluding head, compared to untreated subjects from Clementia's FOP natural history study (Study PVO-1A-001, NHS).
-The other primary objective is to evaluate the safety of palovarotene in subjects with FOP.
+One of the primary objectives was to evaluate the efficacy of palovarotene in decreasing new HO in participants with FOP as assessed by low-dose, whole body computed tomography (WBCT), excluding head, compared to untreated participants from Clementia's FOP natural history study (Study PVO-1A-001, NHS).
+The other primary objective was to evaluate the safety of palovarotene in participants with FOP.

 - Flare-up treatment: orally administered 20 mg palovarotene once daily for 4 weeks (28 days) followed by orally administered 10 mg palovarotene once daily for 8 weeks (56 days).
 Flare-up treatment may be extended until the Investigator determines that the flare-up has resolved.

-Note that all dosing will be weight-adjusted in skeletally immature subjects (those under the age of 18 years with less than 90% skeletal maturity on hand/wrist x-rays performed at Screening).
+Note that all dosing was weight-adjusted in skeletally immature participants (those under the age of 18 years with less than 90% skeletal maturity on hand/wrist x-rays performed at Screening).

 |Study Type :||Interventional (Clinical Trial)|

 |Actual Enrollment :||107 participants|

 |Intervention Model:||Single Group Assignment|